Attic Ventilation Airflow Basics

 A basic ridge vent with soffit vent installation.

-• Here the cool air enters the soffit vents and warm air is exhausted through the ridge vent.
+Here the cool air enters the soffit vents and warm air is exhausted through the ridge vent.
+In many cases this is usually sufficient intake and exhaust for ventilating an attic space.

 Passive Airflow - Ridge, Gable and Soffit Vents